 “By wisdom a house is built, and through understanding it is established.”- Proverbs 24:3

-So what are some of the things you absolutely must do when you’re buying a house to make it a wise financial decision?
+So what are some of the things you absolutely must do when you’re buying a home to make it a wise financial decision?
 Let’s take a look:

-1. Figure Out How Much You Can Afford
+1. Figure Out How Much Home You Can Afford

-Many experts recommend having a mortgage payment of no more than 30-33% of your gross monthly income (I’ve even seen higher recommendations), but I believe that 25% is a much more reasonable amount and will end up serving you better in the long run to help keep you out of financial trouble.
+Many experts recommend having a mortgage payment of no more than 30-33% of your net monthly income (I’ve even seen higher recommendations), but I believe that 25% is a much more reasonable amount that serves you better in the long run to help keep you out of financial trouble.

-Never, ever let the bank or mortgage company tell you how much you can afford.
+Never, ever take advices from a bank or mortgage company about how much you can afford to pay for a home.
 Their job is to tell you how much they will approve for you to borrow, which is usually much more than you should actually spend.

 So be careful, just because they approve you for a certain amount doesn’t mean you should spend that much.